By Camila Fernandez, Program Officer

 Incarceration itself is not a unique experience; a 2020 study by Abhay P. Aneja and Carlos F. Avenancio-Leon highlights that approximately in every four adults in the U.S. has a criminal record.4 Further, when assessing the widespread impact that incarceration can have, it is crucial to understand that it has individual and community-wide intergenerational implications; as of 2019, nearly half of children have a parent with a criminal record.

-Recognizing these systemic challenges, on June 17, 2021, Enterprise, in partnership with The Fair Housing Justice Center, The Fortune Society, Local Initiatives Support Corporation (LISC) and The Vera Institute of Justice, launched the first content-based session of the educational course: Housing People Impacted by the Criminal Legal System.
+Recognizing these systemic challenges, on June 17, 2021, Enterprise Community Partners, in partnership with The Fair Housing Justice Center, The Fortune Society, Local Initiatives Support Corporation (LISC) and The Vera Institute of Justice, launched the first content-based session of the educational course: Housing People Impacted by the Criminal Legal System.

 The course is tailored for housing providers, service providers, advocates and other stakeholders looking to support and create housing opportunities for residents impacted by the criminal legal system in their buildings and programs.